AIFF to WAV

 300+ formats supported

-How to use AIFF to WAV Converter?
+Complete Guide to AIFF to WAV

-AIFF to WAV Converter FAQs
+AIFF to WAV FAQs

 The only reason to convert between these two high-quality formats is for software or hardware compatibility.
 AIFF is the uncompressed audio standard native to Apple's ecosystem, while WAV is the equivalent for Microsoft Windows.
 You would convert a file if a specific program or device, particularly an older one, strongly prefers one format over the other.